abhimanyud3dx/VG-STC-Driver/README.md

 Instructions:
 1. Plug your Samsung camera into a USB port.
+2. Install driver from https://zadig.akeo.ie/ for all the USB Id that starts with 04e8
-2. Run FirmwareLoader.exe as Administrator.
+3. Run FirmwareLoader.exe as Administrator.
-3. Firmware will automatically upload if a supported camera is detected.
+4. Firmware will automatically upload if a supported camera is detected.

 Make sure the 'firmware' folder is in the same directory as the EXE.